dxfrontier/cds-ts-repository/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-A much more detailed version of this pattern can be found on [CDS-TS-Dispatcher](https://google.com) : TODO
+A much more detailed version of this pattern can be found on [CDS-TS-Dispatcher](https://github.com/dxfrontier/cds-ts-dispatcher)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>